Hypfer/Valetudo/docs/_pages/installation/dreame.md

 #### Note for advanced users

-While the Dreame Breakout PCB greatly simplifies the process, it is not strictly _required_ but just _highly recommended_ to avoid people breaking the connector by jamming in 2.54mm pitch cables or shorting 5V to something.<br/>
+While the Dreame Breakout PCB greatly simplifies the process, it is not always strictly _required_ but just _highly recommended_ to avoid people breaking the connector by jamming in 2.54mm pitch cables or shorting 5V to something.<br/>

 <details>